KICK-OFF FOR COASTAL GEORGIA’S SEA TURTLE NESTING SEASON

 2018 14th ANNUAL TYBEE TURTLE TROT 5K BEACH RUN

 Nesting season for Georgia’s sea turtles officially starts on May 1st.

 The annual Tybee Turtle Trot 5K Beach Run is a fundraiser for the Tybee Island Marine Science Center’s sea turtle conservation efforts.
 Proceeds from race participation support our nesting sea turtle monitoring program, the Tybee Sea Turtle Project, and help cover Ike’s room and board.
 It’s all happening at the Tybee Pier & Pavilion; the run, a sea turtle release, music, and you’ll also meet Ike, Tybee’s official Marine Debris Ambassador.

 April 20: Registration deadline for a free tee-shirt.

 April 26: Online registration ends at noon, but you can still register in-person on the morning of the race.

 April 27: Packet pick-up from 4 to 7 p.m. at the science center.

 April 28: Sign-in/Registration starts 7 a.m. and the run begins 7:30 a.m.

 AWARD CEREMONY AND FUN FOLLOWS THE BEACH RUN

-Awards go to the top three finishers in each age group and overall top male/female winners.
-New this year, will be an award for the slowest trotter, a turtle’s pace, sponsored by Cathy J. Sakas the Coastal Naturalist.
+Awards go to the top three finishers in each age group and overall top male/female winners and the slowest trotter, a turtle’s pace, sponsored by Cathy J. Sakas the Coastal Naturalist.